gdurandvadas/gdurandvadas/README.md

 ## Hi there! 👋

-I’m a Site Reliability Engineer and a Developer with over twelve years of experience in the IT industry.
-My career began as a SysAdmin, and during my time at Red Hat, I discovered my deep-rooted interest in managing complex systems.

-I’m passionate about automation, architecture, security and development.
-I thrive in environments where I can tackle challenging projects requiring technical acumen, strategic roadmapping, and effective project management.
+I'm a Site Reliability Engineer and Developer with over twelve years of experience in the software industry.
+I'm passionate about automation, architecture, security, development and optimization.
+I enjoy projects requiring technical knowledge, strategic vision and effective project management.

-A core part of my professional journey has been stakeholder management.
-I’m proficient at aligning project objectives with business goals, ensuring all stakeholders are engaged and informed throughout the project lifecycle.

-Moreover, I place a high value on communication.
-I enjoy teaching and mentoring, believing knowledge sharing is vital for team growth and success.
-I foster open communication and feedback, as I’m convinced these practices improve project outcomes and contribute to a positive and collaborative work culture.
+Whether managing stakeholders, creating internal blog posts or hosting meetings, communication has become a core part of my career.
+I'm passionate about inspiring, mentoring and enhancing team collaboration.

+In my journey, I had the privilege to work in diverse and challenging environments.
+Requiring skills in scaling infrastructure for millions of users or strict security requirements.

 ### In a nutshell